Pace Band Generator

 Formula Core:

-Ttarget is the finish time in seconds, N is marker count, B is stop buffer seconds per non-finish marker, A is course allowance percent, di is official segment distance, wi is the segment strategy weight, b is base seconds per effort kilometre, and ti is moving time for the segment.
-The visible segment target includes the buffer before every segment except the first, which places planned pauses after earlier non-finish markers.
+Ttarget is the target finish time in seconds, N is marker count, B is stop-buffer seconds per non-finish marker, A is course allowance percent, F is the allowance factor, di is official segment distance, wi is the pacing-shape weight, b is base seconds per effort kilometre, and ti is moving time for segment i.
+Each segment after the first also includes its stop buffer in the displayed segment and cumulative elapsed time.

 | Pacing shape | Weight rule | Race meaning |